+- 1. The Chamber of Commerce is encouraged to continue:

+- Partnering with the Wisconsin

+Department of Tourism or other

+appropriate agencies to provide regular

+training to hospitality-sector workers

+about effective customer relations skills

+and practices.

-- 1. The Chamber of Commerce should continue to: - Partner with the Wisconsin Department of Tourism or other appropriate agencies to provide at least annual training to hospitality-sector workers about effective customer relations skills and practices. - Actively work to balance which businesses are open and closed at the same time, to help ensure adequate amenities for visitors and residents, and the opportunity for businesses to balance their workforce and capacity challenges. - 2.
-The Island Collaborative will seek expertise from Island residents and off-island organizations to pursue a broader economic development strategy.
+- Actively working to balance which businesses are open and closed at the same time, to help ensure adequate amenities for visitors and residents, and the opportunity for businesses to balance their workforce and capacity challenges.

+- 2. The Island Collaborative will seek expertise

+from Island residents and off-island organizations to pursue a broader economic development strategy.
 These include:

-- Seeking "main street revitalization" funding opportunities, dedicating accommodation tax receipts, and leading efforts to assist businesses in sprucing up the appearances of commercial properties and installing - amenities that make the commercial core more user-friendly for visitors and residents alike. - Utilizing Community Survey preferences to identify unmet retail, service, and hospitality needs in the commercial core, then utilize regional and statewide networks to recruit willing providers to La Pointe.
+- Seeking "main street revitalization" funding opportunities, dedicating current accommodation tax receipts, and leading efforts to assist businesses in sprucing up the appearances of commercial properties - and installing amenities that make the commercial core more user-friendly for visitors and residents alike. - Utilizing Community Survey preferences to identify unmet retail, service, and hospitality needs in the commercial core, then utilizing regional and statewide networks to recruit willing providers to La Pointe.